-Lecturer, M.S. in Sustainability Science; Director and Research Scientist, Center for Climate Systems Research, The Earth Institute
+Lecturer, Sustainability Science; Director and Research Scientist, Center for Climate Systems Research, The Earth Institute

 Dr. Puma is currently Director of the Center for Climate Systems Research, part of Columbia University’s Earth Institute, and co-located with the NASA Goddard Institute for Space Studies.
 The center has over 30 scientists and staff working closely with NASA on earth science and climate impacts research.
 Dr. Puma’s research is focused on global food security, hydroclimatology, and human migration.
 He is especially interested in understanding the sensitivity of complex, socioeconomic systems to non-predictable extremes including megadroughts, volcanic eruptions, wars, and trade restrictions.